niconoe/arabel/README.md

 - Should I do something (filter data), according to the "present" field in SOORTEN INFO
 - Database structure is pretty messy, if they want to improve one day.
 - Report data import (date interpretation, ...) issues
 - Data: all UTM squares in 31U zone?
+Apparently NOT (code with "KB"...) => PLEASE fot he future enter the full code!!
+=> transfer import log to Frederik

 # Data import process